Pagani CEO Rules Out Electric Hypercar, Citing Weight and Fun Factor

 During the Imola Roadster’s debut, Horacio Pagani addressed the media and disclosed the brand’s stance on electric hypercars.
 He explained that the decision not to pursue electric hypercars is rooted in the car’s weight, emphasizing the importance of low weight as a defining feature of Pagani’s hypercars.

-“It’s so different that you are losing a little bit of fun,” Horacio expressed, highlighting the unique driving experience that would be compromised with an electric powertrain.
-This statement indicates that Pagani prioritizes the exhilaration and engagement of driving, which their current lineup offers.
+“It’s so different that you are losing a little bit of fun,” Horacio admitted, highlighting the unique driving experience that would be compromised with an electric powertrain.